-Welcome to BOOK OF THE DAY.
-If you would like your books to be considered for this series, contact us by clicking here
+Welcome to our new feature, BOOK OF THE DAY.
+If you would like your books to be considered for this series, click here

-Today we are delighted to feature Jan Sike’s book, The Convict and the Rose
+Today we are delighted to feature Jill Paterson’s book, Lane’s End

 * * *